 - In a CCSS study that evaluated predictors of independent living status across diagnostic groups, adult survivors of childhood cancer with neurocognitive, psychological, or physical late effects were less likely to live independently as adults than were siblings in the control group.

 Childhood cancer survivors are also at risk of developing symptoms of psychological distress.
 In a longitudinal study of more than 4,500 survivors, subgroups of survivors were found to be at risk of developing persistent and increasing symptoms of anxiety and depression during a 16-year period.
 Survivors who reported pain and worsening health status were at the greatest risk of developing symptoms of anxiety, depression, and somatization over time.
 Adult survivors of childhood cancer are also at risk of suicide ideation compared with siblings, with survivors of CNS tumors being most likely to report thoughts of suicide.
+In a CCSS study that evaluated the prevalence of recurrent suicidal ideation among 9,128 adult long-term survivors of childhood cancer, survivors were more likely to report late suicidal ideation (odds ratio [OR], 51.9; 95% CI, 51.5–2.5) and recurrent suicidal ideation (OR, 52.6; 95% CI, 51.8–3.8) compared with siblings.
 History of seizure was associated with a twofold increased likelihood of suicide ideation in survivors.